confluentinc/ksql/documentation/quickstart.rst

 Option 1: Docker
 ^^^^^^^^^^^^^^^^

-Pre-requisites:
+Pre-requisites: Docker Compose.
-- Docker on Mac
-- docker-compose

 If you are new to Docker, you can get a general overview of Kafka on Docker: http://docs.confluent.io/current/cp-docker-images/docs/quickstart.html

 1. Clone the Confluent KSQL Docker demo repository: